 Hearing the word ‘Florida’ immediately conjures up images of sunshine, beaches, lush tropics, and spring break.
 In reality, it’s all of these things and more.
 For one peninsula, Florida sure packs a lot in.
 Whether you want to let go of your inhibitions or escape reality, Florida’s the place to come.

-From kayaking to concerts, there are all these things to do in Florida and that’s before we even mention the theme parks!
-The ultimate in escapism, Walt Disney World and Orlando’s theme parks are another good reason to visit.
-You’ll also experience an incredible diversely populated state where the welcome is as warm as the weather.
+From kayaking to concerts, there are so many things to do in Florida, and that’s before we even mention the theme parks!
+The ultimate in escapism, Walt Disney World and Orlando’s other theme parks are another good reason to visit.
+No matter where you go in Florida you’ll get to experience an incredible, diversely populated state where the welcome is as warm as the weather.

 So, now you’re definitely visiting this mystical state, where are you going to begin?
 Let’s take a look at some of the best places to visit and things to do in Florida.

 Apalachicola is one of the most famous attractions in Florida, not to mention the most attractive village on the Gulf Coast.
 A popular Panhandle escape, Apalachicola has a demure Southern feel and a wealth of outstanding lodging and places to eat.
 Laid-back and sublimely kept, we are surprised Apalachicola isn’t more famous.

 The oak-shaded town, situated on the cusp of a wide bay, seamlessly blends its historic fishing economy with a new penchant for modern bistros, curious art galleries, trendy boutiques, and charming lodgings in restored mansions.
 By there is more to Apalachicola than being just a beautiful Gulfside town.